Writing the first post on a blog can be an extremely intimidating prospect.

 If you still feel anxious, remember these two important tips:

 Are you ready to start a profitable blog but would prefer professional guidance?
-I’m now offering blogger coaching services so you can do it the efficient way (rather than wasting many months, as I did in the past).
+I’m now offering blogger coaching services so you can do it in an efficient way (rather than wasting many months, as I did in the past).